 126.96.36.199 Transfers between payments

-If a person who is receiving a social security payment ceases to be payable (the initial payment), but is qualified for another social security payment (the new payment), the person's start day for the new payment will be:
+If a person who is receiving a social security payment ceases to be payable (the initial payment), but is qualified for another social security payment (the new payment), the person's start day for the new payment will be where the claim for the new social security payment is made:

 Example: A person in receipt of JSP who becomes eligible for Age on day 9 of their entitlement period will receive 8 days of JSP and 6 days of Age in their next payment.
 The person's entitlement period will remain the same.